alovajs/alovajs.github.io/api/states.md

 - **Parameter**

-- `matcher`: The value is a method instance.
+- `matcher`: A method instance.

-- `handleUpdate`: Update function or update function collection.
-If it is a function collection, the corresponding update function on the collection will be called and the return value will be used as the update result.
+- `handleUpdate`: An update function, or a collection of update functions.
+For a collection, the matching update function is called and its return value is used as the update result.

 - **Return**

-Whether the update is successful.
+Whether the update succeeded (`true`/`false`).

 - **Example**

-Use `useRequest` in page or component A to send a request and get the response data.
+Use `useRequest` in page or component A to send a request and receive the response data.

 ```ts
 const { data } = useRequest(